-"The three New York City police officers, who fatally shot 23 year-old Sean Bell on his wedding day with 50 bullets, were cleared of all charges today (April 25) in Queens Supreme Court."
+"The three New York City police officers, who fatally shot 23 year-old Sean Bell on his wedding day with 50 bullets, were cleared of all charges today (April 25) in Queens Supreme Court."link to article

 To me it isn't a surprise with this verdict, but it is still hits me.
 If a cops could get away with this then the sky is the limit for other things they can do.
 Here the clip from 106 with Nas